First-class training from first-class emergency medicine physicians

 Goals of the CPEU:

 The CPEU is an integral part of the emergency department process of patient management but focuses on non-critical patients, thereby allowing emergent cardiac patients to receive a concentrated, fast-track approach from emergency department physicians dedicated to these patients.
-The CPEU is staffed by three physicians who have completed residency in internal medicine with further training in exercise treadmill testing.
+The CPEU is staffed by three physicians who have completed residency in internal medicine with further training in emergency cardiovascular care.
 The CPEU is covered daily by one of these physicians who is dedicated to this service.
 Consultation is available to these physicians at all times by the CCU attending cardiologist in selected cases as needed.
-During off hours, these patients are managed by the Cardiology Inpatient Service (CIS), which can admit them to the CPEU for further evaluation and disposition the following morning by the CPEU attending physician.
+During off hours, CPEU patients are managed by the Cardiology Inpatient Service (CIS).

 Immediate excercise treadmill testing

-Patients presenting to the emergency department with chest pain suspicious of an acute coronary syndrome (ACS) who are identified as low risk by clinical criteria (< 7 % MI, < 15% unstable angina) for an ischemic event and its complications are triaged to the CPEU.
+Patients presenting to the emergency department with chest pain suspicious of an acute coronary syndrome (ACS) who are identified as low risk by clinical criteria for an ischemic event and its complications are triaged to the CPEU.
 If low risk is confirmed (clinically stable and resting ECG being normal or having only minor nonspecific repolarization abnormalities) and other serious causes of chest pain are absent on screening evaluation, the patient usually undergoes immediate exercise treadmill testing (IETT) performed by the CPEU physician with support from the cardiology technical staff.

 Low-risk patients in whom IETT is not applicable (e.g., inability to exercise; repolarization abnormalities in the resting ECG; moderate suspicion for ischemic event) are admitted for monitoring to the CSSU where they are managed by the CPEU physician.
-Depending on the individual patient's presentation, one of a number of approaches can be implemented, including an accelerated "Rule Out" myocardial infarction protocol, noninvasive cardiac stress imaging (i.e., stress echocardiography or scintigraphy) or direct referral for coronary angiography.
+Depending on the individual patient's presentation, one of a number of approaches can be implemented, including noninvasive cardiac imaging (i.e., echocardiography or myocardial perfusion imaging) or direct referral for coronary angiography.
 Patient disposition is usually accomplished on this service within 24 hours, with a majority discharged home and those diagnosed with an ACS admitted to the CIS.

 Conclusions and future directions